Osedea/ionic-sample-hacker-news/README.md

   $ ionic platform add android
   ```

-  Similar to building for iOS, run the following command to build the for future runs:
+  Similar to building for iOS, run the following command to build the project for future runs:

   ```bash
   $ ionic build android